Overview

 High Temperatures Affecting Rubber Quality

-- Quality inconsistency for varying line speeds
+• Quality inconsistency for varying line speeds

-- Potential for material deformation and variability
+• Potential for material deformation and variability

-- Forced process slowdowns to maintain cooling consistency
+• Forced process slowdowns to maintain cooling consistency

-BETE Evaporative Cooling System
+BETE Process Cooling System

-BETE engineered a customized spray cooling system that integrates two custom spray headers with Electric HydroPulse® (EHPI) automatic spray nozzles with BJ tips and the FlexFlow® spray controller to deliver precise, automated cooling.
-A live on-site demonstration validated the system’s ability to rapidly reduce material temperatures prior to the next stage of processing to ensure rubber quality was preserved even in high temperature ambient conditions.
+spray headers with Electric HydroPulse® (EHPI) automatic spray nozzles featuring BJ tips, paired with the FlexFlow® spray controller, to deliver precise, automated cooling.
+A live on-site demonstration validated the system’s ability to rapidly reduce material temperatures before the next

 - Reduce or eliminate the need for compressed air, lowering operating costs